Home Video (album)

 Home Video is the third studio album by American singer-songwriter Lucy Dacus.
 It was released on June 25, 2021, via Matador.
 It was promoted by the singles "Thumbs", "Hot & Heavy", "VBS", "Brando", and "Going Going Gone".
 The album received critical acclaim and placed on many critics' year-end lists.

-Background
+Background and composition

 In late February 2021, certain fans of Dacus received a VHS tape of a new song in the mail.
 On March 9, 2021, the song was released using the title "Thumbs".
 It had long been a staple of Dacus' live performances prior to its release.
-Dacus explained the way the song came about in a press release.
+Dacus explained the way the song came about in a press release, saying, "Like most songs I write, I wasn't expecting it and it made me feel weird, almost sick."

 Home video footage is used in the album's music videos, as Dacus "wanted to visualize the moment when you first reflect on your childhood, which I think can also be the moment that childhood is over."

+Music and lyrics

+Home Video has been described as "very personal" and "more tender and more autobiographical" than some of Dacus' previous releases.
+Marcy Donelson of AllMusic described the album's material as "vulnerable, touching, and occasionally tinged with regret."
+The album explores coming of age-related themes.

 Promotion

 Prior to the album's announcement, "Thumbs" was released as the lead single on March 9, 2021.
 On April 13, 2021, Dacus released the lead single for the album, "Hot & Heavy".
 The release of "Hot & Heavy" was accompanied by the album's official announcement.
 Dacus performed the song on The Late Show with Stephen Colbert.
 On May 19, 2021, Dacus released the album's third single, "VBS".
 "Brando" was released as the fourth single on June 8, 2021.
 The song was sent to adult alternative radio on June 14, 2021.
 Dacus promoted the album with a 28-city tour across North America in 2021.
 A shortened version of "Going Going Gone" was released as a single on August 7, 2021.